robotsorcerer/LyapunovLearner/README.md

 ### Learning Stable Task-Space Trajectories.

-For recorded WAM robot end-effector trajectories on a 2D plane (there are two pre-recorded demos available in the data directory: [data](scripts/data)), the task is to stabilize pre-recorded trajectories using a combo of GMMs, Gaussian Mixture Regression, and Control Lyapunov Functions -- all learned from data.
+For recorded WAM robot end-effector trajectories on a 2D plane (there are two pre-recorded demos available in the [data](scripts/data) directory), the task is to stabilize pre-recorded trajectories using a combo of GMMs, Gaussian Mixture Regression, and Control Lyapunov Functions -- all learned from data.

 The left image below denotes a demonstration of the robot drawing the letter `S` from three different initial conditions, and converging to an attractor at the origin; while the right image denotes the Gaussian Mixture Regression-based CLF that corrects the trajectories in a piecewise manner as we feed the algorithm the data.